jenkinsci/integrity-plugin/README.md

 ### Overview

-The Windchill RV&S Jenkins plugin has been qualified with Jenkins Java 11 supported versions.
+The Windchill RV&S Jenkins plugin has been qualified with Jenkins Java 11 and supported versions.
 Older versions of this plugin may not be safe to use.
 Please review the following warnings before using an older version:

 - [Arbitrary code execution vulnerability](https://jenkins.io/security/advisory/2017-04-10/)